 Or you can type in your own keywords and save them so that you can come back to that trending search quickly.
 The feeds change constantly, so it’s a good idea to check on them often.

 This one feature alone can save you hours searching for great content.

-Facebook also suffers from content saturation, but we aren’t afraid of that now, are we?
+Social networks also face content saturation, but we aren’t afraid of that now, are we?

-The platform also shows trends such as engagement over time, engagements per post type, engagements by character range, and best times to post.
+The platform shows insights such as engagement over time, engagements per post type, engagements by character range, and best times to post.

 You basically have a full suite of intelligence tools at your disposal, making curating the right content at the right time super easy.

 Do you remember when we talked about influencers in the crowdsourcing point above?
 This is a very effective tactic because influencer marketing is a large part of today’s digital world.